 - Worker Writers

 Online registrtation will be available soon.
 Keep watching this page.

 (Vendor must register as a conference participant for this rate.)

 * Early registration offers the opportunity to renew your UALE membership at a discount

 ** In addition to registration, vendors and exhibitors must complete a supplemental Conference Vendor Registration Form and pay the per-table fee above.
-Download the Vendor Registration form
+A Vendor Registration form will be available soon.

 Financial assistance for Community-based organizations: UALE has established a grant to help one or more community-based organizations defray the costs of attending the conference.
 See "Grants Available for Community Organizations" above.